126.96.36.199 Suitable work

 - personal income tax liabilities

-- the drop in income support payment as a result of the earned income
+- the drop in income support payment as a result of the gross income paid

 - out of pocket child care costs incurred in order to undertake the work (after taking into account CCS, additional child care subsidy (ACCS) (transition to work) and/or other subsidies, or assistance such as through the Employment Fund)